 It has a very wide chute, so you’ll save on chopping and prep time.
 An in-built fourth separator will also make sure that your juice is ready to drink.

 Be aware though, this juicer struggles with leafy greens.
 Feed these alongside a tough vegetable to ensure a smooth juicing experience.

 This yield is high from this juicer, and it’s easy to assemble and take apart.
 This, naturally, makes cleaning a breeze.
 It won’t last forever, and the warranty is just a single year.
 However, the JE98XL is worth considering as a first juicer.

-- Mixed juices which combine a variety of soft and hard ingredients.
+- Mixed juice that combines a variety of soft and hard ingredients

-- Soft pulp that can be used as a side salad.
+- The soft pulp that can be used as a side salad

 6. Cuisinart CCJ500 Juicer